mahakbindal/TickIt/README.md

 **Optional Nice-to-have Stories**

-- [ ] User can make their trip private
+- [x] User can make their trip private
 - [x] User can see their itinerary and other user's itineraries in the Explore page, if public
-- [ ] User can share itinerary with other users they choose
-- [ ] User can add pictures to specific locations in their itinerary
 - [x] User can double tap to save other users' itineraries
 - [x] User can search in the Explore page to find other users' itineraries
 - [x] User can view trip metrics